dequelabs/corro/README.md

 Instantiate Corro and pass a schema and document to `validate()`.

+The schema is a JSON object containing keys which may indicate rules or nested schemata (if the corresponding value is an object).
+Rules are applied to the document; subschemata are recursively applied to the property of the document corresponding to their keys.

 ```javascript
 var Corro = require('corro');
 var corro = new Corro();